 The proposed project will be located on a vacant property within a partially-developed industrial area, located in the I-L (Light Industrial) zone.
 All public improvements are either in place or will be constructed prior to occupancy.
-No specific plan has been adopted for the subject property but staff is currently reviewing one submitted by the applicant..
+No specific plan has been adopted for the subject property.